When it comes to the fixed blade, the Buck 120 General reigns supreme with hunters.

 First off, it has a dymondwood handle, which adds style to the knife.

 Secondly, this Buck 120 has 5160 steel.
 It’s a good choice for people who need toughness for campsite tasks but who are also diligent about drying their knife before putting it away.

 Buck 120 Sheaths

 The Buck 120 knife comes with a leather sheath.
 Usually, you are going to get the black leather sheath.
 Some models come with a slightly different sheath.
 The Buck sheaths are excellent quality and will hold up well.

 Replacement sheaths are readily available on Amazon.

-If you want something a bit different and don’t mind paying for custom work, then here are two Buck 120 sheaths worth checking out.
+If you want something a bit different and don’t mind paying for custom work, check out this sheath.

 Made by a USA-based artisan named Carl J. Thomas, Jr.